 Table 2: Summary of the numbers of CRS cases prevented during the period 2013-2050 by the introduction of MR vaccination in 2013 through 4 vaccination scenarios, assuming that the age-specific proportion susceptible follows the pattern seen in serological data from Central Vietnam, Japan, Fiji and Thailand (see Figure 1) and using the base-case assumptions about contact between individuals.
+The numbers in parentheses reflect the 95% range of model estimates, obtained through rejection sampling.